What an Executor Cannot Do: A Beneficiary Guide

 While most disputes over an executor’s conduct are handled in civil court, some actions are so serious they cross the line into criminal behavior.
 An executor can face criminal charges for offenses like embezzlement (stealing from the estate), fraud, or forgery.
 For instance, if an executor writes checks from the estate account to pay their personal credit card bills, that’s not just a breach of duty—it’s theft.
 A criminal conviction can lead to significant fines, restitution payments, and even jail time.
 These severe penalties are reserved for the most egregious cases of executor misconduct and underscore the gravity of the role.

-How to Fulfill Your Duties and Avoid Mistakes
+How to Be a Great Executor and Avoid Mistakes

 Serving as an executor is a significant responsibility, but it doesn’t have to be overwhelming.
 The key is to be proactive, transparent, and always remember who you’re serving: the estate and its beneficiaries.
 By following a few core principles, you can manage the process effectively and protect yourself from potential legal trouble.
 Think of it as a roadmap for honoring the deceased’s wishes while safeguarding their legacy—and your own peace of mind.
 These steps will help you stay on the right path from start to finish.